-- 1. Only Crest boilers may be connected to the common vent.
-DO NOT mix other manufacturer's appliances or other Lochinvar models. - 2.
+- 1. Only Crest boilers may be connected to common flue applications.
+DO NOT mix other manufacturer's appliances or other Lochinvar models.
+Common air intake is not allowed. - 2.
 Crest boilers connected to the common vent must all be of the same size. - 3.
 Each Crest boiler must have a Lochinvar supplied flue damper installed (see Table 2D). - 4.
 Only vertical direct vent, positive pressure, Category IV or vertical/chimney vent, negative pressure, Category II may be used when common venting Crest boilers.
 Sidewall venting is not allowed. - 5.
 Crest boilers in a common vent must be connected and controlled with the integral Crest SMART TOUCH Cascade. - a.
 The Leader may be controlled through the Crest SMART TOUCH control through BMS (external 0 10V signal), ModBus or its own internally calculated set point. - b.
 The Cascade (Members) must be controlled by the Crest Leader boiler using the Lead/Lag Cascade option.